-620-169 Mills Credits: 1
+620-169 Milling Operations for Industrial Technicians Credits: 1

 This course is designed to outline for students the basics of milling fabrication processes that are common to the Electro-Mechanical and Industrial Maintenance field.
 Through demonstration and practice, students will be able to identify machine parts, analyze their function, and perform simple milling operations.
 Students will be able to demonstrate the basic use of mills, related safety, maintenance, metal cutting theory, cutting tools, and work holding for the mill.